guibirow/ckad/Tips.md

 Vim is powerfull text editor used by defaul when editing resources via command `kubectl edit`.
 Knowing how to leave it(`:q!`) and save the changes(`:wq`) is the first thing you should know.

+Setup

+    vi ~/.vimrc
+    # then add these two lines to the file
+    set tabstop=2
+    set expandtab   # use spaces for tabs

 In case you already know the basics, the following shortcuts will help you save some time:

     Mode switch